 In 2014, Professor De Amicis was a Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences, and later served as the Executive Director of the National Law Center for Inter-American Free Trade, a commercial law reform institute He presently serves on tribunals of the European Bank for Reconstruction and Development and Inter-American Development Bank dealing with issues of fraud, corruption and collusion, sits as an arbitrator in international commercial disputes, and serves on the board of a corporation that supports impact investing internationally through financial products that hedge local currency risk.

-Professor De Amicis has long been active in the American Bar Association, where he chaired the Section of International Law.
-He has been actively involved in rule of law initiatives, and currently serves on the ABA’s Middle Eastern and North Africa Council.
-He also serves as an expert for the Commercial Law Development Program of the U.S. Commerce Department on commercial law reform projects in foreign countries.
+Professor De Amicis has long been active in the American Bar Association, where he chaired the ABA Section of International Law.
+He is actively involved in international rule of law programs, currently serving on the ABA’s Middle East and North Africa Council and participating as an expert for the Commercial Law Development Program of the U.S. Commerce Department on commercial law reform projects in foreign countries.

 Selected Contributions to Other Publications

 Book Chapters & Collected Works